deltachat/deltachat-pages/en/gdpr.md

 E-mail: delta-privacy@merlinux.eu

-We have appointed a data protection officer: <b>Prof. Dr. Fabian Schmieder</b>, lexICT UG (limited), Ostfeldstr.
+Our data protection officer: **Prof. Dr. Fabian Schmieder**, lexICT UG (limited), Ostfeldstr.
 49, 30559 Hannover.
-You can contact him at delta-privacy@merlinux.eu Keyword: DPO
+You can contact him at info@lexict.de Keyword: DeltaChat.

 ### 2. Processing when using the Delta chat e-mail messenger